Greece offers bounty for guerrilla who failed to return to jail

 "The Greek state, the state mechanism will do everything within its constitutional obligations to protect the country, the people," Civil Protection Minister Nikos Dendias told reporters.

-He set a reward of 1 million euros ($1.35 million) for information leading to the capture of Xiros and the same amount each for two members of another guerrilla group, the anarchist Revolutionary Struggle.
+He set a reward of 1 million euros (814.33 thousand pounds) for information leading to the capture of Xiros and the same amount each for two members of another guerrilla group, the anarchist Revolutionary Struggle.

 Police said 1 million euros would also be offered for two gunmen who shot and killed two young supporters of the ultra-right Golden Dawn party, outside the party's offices in Athens in November.
 An anti-establishment group has claimed the drive-by shooting.